OLenake/OLenake/README.md

 ### Hi, I'm Onkgopotse - aka [OLenake](https://github.com/OLenake) 👋

-Software Engineer with passion for design, development and innovation.
+An engineer based in Gauteng, SA with passion for design, development and innovation.

 ### 🙋 Connect with me: